Training & FAQs

 This service should be estimated in the base estimate and included in the Construction Costs.

-Enter the security clearances on line 21 “Other” and specify the number of clearances in the “identify” box.
+Enter the security clearances on line 21 “Misc.
+Personal Property Costs” and specify the number of clearances in the “identify” box.

 The second page is not required for RWAs.
 The SCE is shared across multiple business lines and the second page is used for other business line functions.